 The Key Stage leaders meet regularly with their steering committees to advise on the specific curricular and pastoral activity of the school.

-The Principal, the Director of the Moorlands Sixth Form College and the SLT have responsibility for assessment and reporting on all students.
+The Principal and the SLT have responsibility for assessment and reporting on all students.

 Nearly all teaching staff are tutors and all staff have a responsibility for pastoral care in the widest sense and, specifically, the regular liaising with parents when required.